tpfirman/EH-HackAThon-WWIZ/README.md

       - [Milestone 3 - Documentation and Presentation](#milestone-3---documentation-and-presentation)
   - [🚀 Getting Started](#-getting-started)
   - [📝 Notes](#-notes)

+### 💼 Mission Brief
+Employment Hero’s mission is to make employment easier and more valuable for everyone.

 You’ll have 48 hours to create an AI-powered solution that reimagines any part of the work experience.